French cruiser Algérie: Machinery

 She was one of the first major vessels to utilize the super heating boilers which produced a pressure of 27 kg/cm2 at 325 C. She would ship six vertical small tube boilers built by Indret.
 In boiler rooms 1 and 2 there were four identical boilers with a heating surface of 885 m2.
 In boiler room 3 to starboard there was a larger model with a heating surface of 1515 m2 and a smaller one to port with only 300 m2 of heating surface.
 The small boiler was for auxiliary systems and did not drive the turbines.
-The boiler rooms were all group just forwards of amidships reducing the vessel to a single funnel.
-Four Rateau-Bretange single reduction gear steam turbines were fitted reverting to the four shaft arrangement of the Duquesnes.
+The boiler rooms were all grouped just forwards of amidships reducing the vessel to a single funnel.
+Four Rateau-Bretagne single reduction gear steam turbines were fitted reverting to the four shaft arrangement of the Duquesnes.
 These would produce 84,000 CV (chevaux or horses) for a designed speed of 31 kn.
 She would carry 3,190 tons of oil fuel giving a range of 8000 nmi at 15 kn or 4000 nmi at 27 kn.